yacineaaddi/React-To-Do-Task/README.md

-# JS Dice Roll Game
+# React To-Do Task App

-A simple and fun two-player dice game built with HTML, CSS, and JavaScript.
-Players take turns rolling a dice to accumulate points.
-The first player to reach the winning score wins the game!
+A simple and interactive task management application built with React.
+This app allows users to create, manage, and delete tasks, helping them stay organized and productive.

 ## Demo